SALE! Use code blackfriday for 40% off everything!

 K-Means Clustering in OpenCV and Application for Color Quantization

-The k-means clustering algorithm is an unsupervised machine learning technique that seeks to group similar data into distinct clusters, with the aim of uncovering patterns in the data that may not be apparent to the naked eye.
+The k-means clustering algorithm is an unsupervised machine learning technique that seeks to group similar data into distinct clusters to uncover patterns in the data that may not be apparent to the naked eye.

-It is possibly the most widely known algorithm for data clustering, and it comes implemented in the OpenCV library.
+It is possibly the most widely known algorithm for data clustering and is implemented in the OpenCV library.

-In this tutorial, you are going to learn how to apply OpenCV’s k-means clustering algorithm for color quantization of images.
+In this tutorial, you will learn how to apply OpenCV’s k-means clustering algorithm for color quantization of images.

 After completing this tutorial, you will know: